HEWES: Heisenberg-Euler Weak-Field Expansion Simulator: Theoretical background

+A promising approach to the detection of nonlinear \textit{all-optical} effects is the investigation of the asymptotic dynamics of probe photons after passing a strong electromagnetic field region in the form of a high-intensity laser.
+Probe photons traversing a strong field region can indirectly sense the applied pump field via the quantum fluctuations that couple to both probe and pump fields \cite{KarbsteinSundquist2016}.
+Due to the nonlinear interaction with the power pulse, probe photons scatter in such a way that their dynamics or polarization distinguishes them from the latter.
+The properties and dynamics of the quantum vacuum, in turn, are hereby encoded into the probe photons.
+This class of quantum vacuum experiments, where one electromagnetic field drives the nonlinear effect while the other carries its signature, is therefore called all-optical.
+These experiments at the high-intensity frontier promise unprecedented detail in the study of the quantum vacuum in the near future \cite{MarklundLundin2009}.
+For reviews, see \cite{DittrichReuter1985,DittrichGies2000,MarklundLundin2009,Dunne2009,HeinzlIlderton2009,DiPiazzaetal2012,Dunne2012,KingHeinzl2016,Karbstein2016b,Inadaetal2017}.

-\section{Theoretical Background}
+\section{Theoretical background}

-The Heisenberg-Euler Lagrangian \cite{Schwinger1951} can be expanded in a weak-field form, where "weak" means below the \textit{critical} field strength $ E_{cr}= \frac{m^2 c^3}{e\hbar} =1.323\times 10^{18}\frac{\text{V}}{\text{m}}$, where $ e $ is the charge of the electron, $ m $ its mass, $ c $ the vacuum speed of light, and $ \hbar $ the reduced Planck constant.
+The Heisenberg-Euler Lagrangian \cite{Schwinger1951} can be expanded in a weak-field form, where "weak" means field strengths below the \textit{critical} field strength of the QED vacuum $ E_{\textrm{cr}}= {m_e^2 c^3}/(e\hbar) =\SI{1.323e18}{\volt \per \metre}$, where $ e $ is the charge of the electron, $ m_e $ its mass, $ c $ the vacuum speed of light, and $ \hbar $ the reduced Planck constant.
 Electric fields with this intensity open up a new regime of strong-field QED, where the properties of the vacuum are substantially different \cite{Sauter1931,Schwinger1951,Heinzl2012}.
-The weak-field expansion of the Heisenberg-Euler Lagrangian can be written in terms of the electromagnetic invariants $ \mathcal{F} $ and $ \mathcal{G} $ defined by
+The nonlinear corrections to Maxwell's theory of electromagnetism at the one-loop level due to the weak-field expansion of the Heisenberg-Euler theory can be depicted as in Figure \ref{fig:Diagramme}.

-The quantities $F$ and $F^\ast$ are the electromagnetic field-strength tensor and its dual.
-It is given by \cite{Lindneretal2021}

-It solely depends on the electromagnetic invariants and subsequently (\ref{LHE_T1}) is of the order $\mathcal{O}((E/E_{cr})^4)$.
-The effective interaction $ \mathcal{L}_{HE} $ can be graphically represented by a double-lined loop as in Figure \ref{fig:Diagramme} to the left.
-As a consequence, (\ref{LHE_T1}) represents the four-photon contributions, (\ref{LHE_T2}) the six-photon contributions, and (\ref{LHE_T3}) the eight-photon contribution to the closed loop as illustrated in Figure \ref{fig:Diagramme}.
+Notably, pair production is exponentially suppressed in the complete Heisenberg-Euler Lagrangian for below-critical field strengths.
+Therefore, the properties of the nonlinear vacuum in the weak-field limit can be described exclusively by radiation fields.